About

 But awe alone is not the whole story.
 How we approach a place shapes what we experience.
 Bringing intention to an encounter — slowing down, noticing details, and arriving with a sense of what you're seeking —can deepen what unfolds.

-For me, this didn't come from theory.
-It came from years of being changed by these places.
+For me, this didn’t come from theory.
+It came from years of being changed by these places—first in Sedona, and then across the Southwest through years of regular solo travel.

 About Laurel

-When I'm not off on one of my regular hiking trips, I coordinate and implement Community Health Education programs.
-I've worked in Public Health since 2007, including more than a decade planning and leading hikes for our weekly hiking group, Trekabout — which has become more about the connection and shared experience than the places themselves.
+When I’m not out on the trail, I coordinate and implement Community Health Education programs.
+I’ve worked in Public Health since 2007, including more than a decade planning and leading hikes for our weekly hiking group, Trekabout—where the experience became as much about connection as the places themselves.

 I hold a Master’s degree in Jungian Depth Psychology and have worked as a counselor and group facilitator.
 I’ve also taught and practiced yoga since 1999.
-Over the years, I’ve been drawn to traditions that treat time in wild places as something more than recreation —rites of passage, vision quests, medicine walks.
-These influences, alongside my education and professional background, have shaped how I approach hiking and travel.
+I’ve long been drawn to traditions that treat time in wild places as something more than recreation—rites of passage, vision quests, medicine walks—which have shaped how I approach hiking and travel.

-Many of my own moments of insight, breakthrough, and transformation have unfolded in these landscapes.
-They've helped me return to myself —offering perspective, grounding, and the kind of clarity that doesn't just shift how you see things, but gives you the courage to change them.
+Many of my own moments of insight and transformation have unfolded in these landscapes.
+They’ve helped me return to myself—offering perspective, grounding, and the kind of clarity that gives you the courage to change, shaping how I live, what I prioritize, and the choices I make.

-My hope is to inspire people to explore new places —even ones that aren't on the usual path —to trust themselves enough to go, even alone, and to discover what can open when they do.
+I hope to inspire others through this site to explore new places, even ones that feel just beyond your comfort zone, to trust yourself enough to go, even alone, and to discover what can open when you do.

-All photos and videos on this site were taken during my own explorations of the American Southwest.
+All photos and videos were taken during my own explorations of the American Southwest.